 You should only ever proceed with an advanced aesthetic or surgical procedure following a thorough consultation with your clinician or surgeon.
 Consultations provide the opportunity to discuss the pros and cons of each treatment and a thorough assessment of the suitability of each in addressing your individual needs and concerns.
 According to the GMC’s guidelines, you should be given a minimum of 2 weeks cooling off time between consultation and undergoing surgery to ensure you are able to go into the procedure fully informed and consented.

-At Coppergate Clinic, we believe so strongly in the consultation process that all consultations with our plastic surgeons, doctors, nurses, and aestheticians are complimentary.
 To find out more about the treatments we offer for the treatment of undereye bags, contact our friendly front of house team today.